irudayambics/works/README.md

 ## About

-This branch contains working source codes of frontend and backend components for a todo web application.
-Angular and Spring boot frameworks are used for frontend and backend respectively.
+This branch contains ETL scripts for basic data engineering.